 As per section 194IA, any transaction on or after 1st June 2013, where any buyer buys an immovable property (other than agricultural land) costing Rs.
-50 lakhs or more, he needs to deduct tax at a rate 1% on the purchase price.
+50 lakhs or more, then he needs to deduct tax at a rate 1% on the purchase price.

 - The buyer as well as the seller shall be Resident of India for the purpose of the section 194IA.